datacarpentry/image-processing/_episodes/08-edge-detection.md

 It is obvious that the "edge" here is not so sudden!
 So, any skimage method to detect edges in an image must be able to decide where the edge is, and place appropriately-colored pixels in that location.

 ## Canny edge detection

 Our edge detection method in this workshop is *Canny edge detection*, created by John Canny in 1986.
 This method uses a series of steps, some incorporating other types of edge detection.
-The skimage `cv2.Canny()` function performs the following steps:
+The skimage `skimage.feature.canny()` function performs the following steps:

-1. A Gaussian blur, with a blur kernel of k = 5, is applied to remove noise from the image.
+1. A Gaussian blur (that is characterized by the `sigma` parameter, see [introduction]({{ page.root }}/06-blurring/)) is applied to remove noise from the image.
 (So if we are doing edge detection via this function, we should not perform our own blurring step.)
 2. Sobel edge detection is performed on both the x and y dimensions, to find